salus-sage/bookmark-selection/README.md

 - Download this repo and unzip
 - Open `chrome://extensions/`
 - Click on Load Unpacked
-- Choose the `dist/chrome/` from the unpacked app directory
+- Choose the `dist/chrome/` from the unzipped directory
 - Visit any webpage, Highlight text and right click
 - Click on Bookmark Selection
 - Bookmark will be saved to `Other bookmarks/` folder